mhasantuncer/search-api/README.md

     Using npm:

     ```bash
-    npm start
+    npm run dev
     ```

-    Or using yarn:

-    ```bash
-    yarn start
-    ```

     This will start the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:5173](http://localhost:5173) to view it in your browser.

 ## Usage